|

 conditions.
 While most of us have the luxury of access to good quality

-over the world.
-In some countries fuel grades are extremely poor
+the world.
+In some countries fuel grades are extremely poor and cars

-and cars are just run and run until destruction without any servicing
+are just run and run until destruction without any servicing or repair.

-or repair.
-When producing a vehicle car manufacturer's have to take
+When producing a vehicle car manufacturer's have to take all these

 The

-as well as it could and in many applications there is a lot of untapped
+as it could and in many applications there is a lot of untapped power

-power and torque that can be gained, over and above the aftermarket
+and torque that can be gained, over and above the aftermarket ECU's

 To

-within the performance ECU, based on the effect of the Real World,
+parameters within the performance ECU, based on the effect of the Real

 timing, fuelling, air flow, rev limits and boost control (where